Keratinocyte stress responses and inflammation

 A NORwegian multicentre trial assessing the effectiveness of tailoring infliximab treatment by therapeutic DRUg Monitoring (NOR-DRUM)

-Biological treatment with cytokine-neutralizing antibodies such as the anti-TNF antibody infliximab (INX) is highly effective for treatment of a wide range of auto-inflammatory diseases, including inflammatory bowel disease, rheumatoid arthritis and psoriasis.
+Biological treatment with cytokine-neutralizing antibodies such as the anti-TNF antibody infliximab (INX) is highly effective for treatment of a wide range of autoimmune diseases, including inflammatory bowel disease, rheumatoid arthritis and psoriasis.
 However, optimal response to INX treatment may depend on individual dosage.
 Furthermore, several patients eventually develop anti-drug antibodies (ADAb) against INX, making the treatment ineffective.
 The NOR-DRUM trial is a prospective randomized clinical algorithm study that investigates whether monitoring INX serum levels and INX ADAb leads to better treatment or not in terms of minimizing under-treatment, reduce over-treatment, prevent hypersensitivity and detect treatment failures prior to a clinical flare.

 A novel mutation decreases innate immune responses